steelsojka/pdiffy/README.md

 #### captures
 An array of captures.
 These contain the following parameters:
-- options: Overrides the global webshot options
+- `Object` options: Overrides the global webshot options
-- url: The url to capture
+- `String|Array` url: The url to capture or if an array or urls are passed those pages will be captured and a difference will be performed from each of them.

 ### Using Progmatically
 `var pdiffy = require("pdiffy");`